confidential-containers/trustee/kbs/README.md

 `HTTPS_CRYPTO` determines which backend will be used.
 The options are `rustls` and `openssl`.
 The default is `rustls`.

+If you want a self-signed cert for test cases, please refer to [the document](docs/self-signed-https.md).

 ### Policy Engine

 The KBS has a policy engine to determine when a resource should be released.